awguzman/Fantasy_Football_Draft_Helper/README.md

 **Draft_Optimizer**

-Contains a variety of increasingly complex multi-agent rienforcement learning algorithms which train on the real-world draft board data provided by Best_Ball_Live_Draft.py.
+Contains a variety of increasingly complex multi-agent reinforcement learning algorithms which train on the real-world draft board data provided by Best_Ball_Live_Draft.py.
 Current status of implimentations:
-1. Tabular Q-Learning (MAQL): Implimented, need to fine-tune.
+1. Tabular Q-Learning (MAQL): Implemented.
-2. Deep Q-Learning (MADQL): Implimented, not very smart...
+2. Deep Q-Learning (MADQL): Implemented.
+Takes advantage of neural networks to also take into account other agents actions.

 **Dynasty**